multiform-UoN/mathpeat/index.md

----
-layout: default
-title: "MathPeat INI Network"
----

 <link rel="stylesheet" href="style.css">

 > [Home](index.md) • [Activities](activities.md) • [Get Involved](get-involved.md) • [Resources](resources.md) • [Blog](blog/)
+---

+# What is MathPeat?

 *MathPeat INI Network* is a UK‑based research network dedicated to exploring the mathematics of soft porous materials, with a special focus on peatlands.
-Supported by a grant from the Isaac Newton Institute and EPSRC (Ref EP/V521929/1).
+It is funded by a grant from the Isaac Newton Institute and EPSRC (Ref EP/V521929/1).

 ---